alvinng4/Gravity-Simulator/README.md

 * The default unit for this project is solar masses, AU and days, with G = 0.00029591220828411956.
 It is possible to change this value in the API by changing `system.G`.
 * Animations, simulation results, etc. will be stored to `gravity_sim/result` by default, unless a file path is specified.
 * Complex animations like the asteroid belt cannot be done solely with the API functions.
-Sample scripts are provided in this repository (e.g. See `asteroid_belt_animation.py`)
+Sample scripts are provided in this repository (See [Sample projects](#sample-projects))

 ## GravitySimulator API